 Codification and consolidation

-A similar project unites laws into a single text (consolidates them) by adding any amendments into the text of what is being amended.
-It frequently happens that the separation of different documents containing a main law and possibly several later amendments makes it impossible tfor the layman to understand the actual legal situation.
-Even experts foften find it difficult.
+A similar project unifies laws into a single text - i.e. consolidates them - by adding any amendments into the text of what is being amended.
+It often happens that the separation of different documents containing a principal law and possibly several later amendments to it makes it impossible for the non-professional to understand the actual legal situation.
+Even experts often find this difficult.

-In February 2003, the Commission decided to reduce the existing 100,000 pages of law in the Official Journal by 35,000 by 2005.
-In 2006 the Vice-President of the Commission, Günter Verheugen, regretted that this process is very slow.
+In February 2003, the Commission decided to reduce the existing 100,000 or so pages of EU law in the Official Journal by 35,000 by 2005.
+In 2006 the Vice-President of the Commission, Günter Verheugen, regretted that this process was proving very slow.

-Since 2005 the acquis has grown by an average of 1,887 legal acts a year.
+Since 2005, the Acquis had grown by an average of 1,887 legal acts a year.

 Links